kbratley/mozambique-agriculture-2022/README.md

 Overall, the high accuracy values indicate that the final map is reliable for land use planning and agricultural monitoring.

-## Figures
-(Insert figures here, such as the training site data, the map of active agriculture, and accuracy assessment figures.)

 ## Citation
-If you use this dataset or methodology, please cite as follows:
+If you use this dataset, please cite as follows:
+Bratley, K. (2022).
+Mozambique active agricultural land mapping.
+GitHub. (https://github.com/kbratley/mozambique-agriculture-2022)